-For a complete description, see Integrated Windows Authentication, page 188.
+For a complete description, see Integrated Windows Authentication.

-Integrated Windows Authentication Domain Name Specifies the fully qualified Windows domain name.
+Domain Name Specifies the fully qualified Windows domain name.
 Administrator Name Specifies the Windows Administrator user name.
 Administrator Password Specifies the Windows Administrator password.
-Note: The name and password are used only during the join and are not stored.
-Domain Controller Specifies how to locate the domain controller: • Auto-detect using DNS • DC name or IP address If the domain controller is specified by name or IP address, you can also specify backup domain controllers in a comma separated list.
-Content Gateway Hostname Specifies the Content Gateway hostname.
+Note The name and password are used only during the join and are not stored.
+Domain Controller Specifies how to locate the domain controller: Auto-detect using DNS DC name or IP address If the domain controller is specified by name or IP address, you can also specify backup domain controllers in a comma separated list.
+Contont Cotoway Hastnama Content Galeway Hostname Specifies the Content Gateway hostname.
+Content Galeway Hostname Specifies the Content Gateway hostname.
 Because IWA uses the hostname as a NetBIOS name when registering with Kerberos, the hostname cannot exceed 15 characters in length (a NetBIOS restriction), or 11 characters on Forcepoint appliances (which add 4 characters to the hostname to ensure that the hostname is unique across modules (Doms).
-IMPORTANT: Once the domain is joined the hostname cannot be changed.
+Content Galeway Hostname Because IWA uses the hostname as a NetBIOS name when registering with Kerberos, the hostname cannot exceed 15 characters in length (a NetBIOS restriction), or 11 characters on Forcepoint appliances (which add 4 characters to the hostname to ensure that the hostname is unique across modules (Doms).
+Content Galeway Hostname Specifies the Content Gateway hostname.
+Because IWA uses the hostname as a NetBIOS name when registering with Kerberos, the hostname cannot exceed 15 characters in length (a NetBIOS restriction), or 11 characters on Forcepoint appliances (which add 4 characters to the hostname to ensure that the hostname is unique across modules (Doms).
+Important Once the domain is joined the hostname cannot be changed.
 If it is, IWA will immediately stop working until the domain is unjoined and then rejoined with the new hostname.
-Join Domain Click Join Domain to join the domain.